 Heat does not bother me all that much, it can at times make me a little uncomfortable but that can be said about any number of people, chairs and religious conversation.

 Somehow, Rosé wine started tasting fantastic.
 Normally this, pink, over sweet, flat excuse for wine was pushed away for a real drink.
 Seeing how this stuff was increasingly available to me at little to no cost, and often chilled, I allowed myself to indulge in its mysteries.
 Eventually, I developed a taste for it’s more dry and sparkly varieties.
 It felt like the right thing to be drinking on rooftops, near pools and at the beach.
-It made me feel a little more classy and refined.
+It made me feel a little more refined.
 Did mention that they were practically giving the stuff away nearly everywhere I went?

 2018 was a world cup summer and I found NYC to be one of the best places to experience it.
 Unlike some of my colleagues who squeezed into crowded parties in warehouses, I enjoyed finding the small musty bars that played the games with the sound on.
 I’m not that big of a soccer fan but I’m intrigued by the sport and its culture.
 I chose to root for England before the tournament began which was a good choice seeing how my office was full of ravenous British soccer fans.